GuanjieLyu/Bandwidth-selectors-for-Szasz-distribution-estimator/README.md

-# Data-driven selection of the smoothing parameter in Sz\'asz-Mirakyan distribution estimation
+# Data-driven selection of the smoothing parameter in Szasz-Mirakyan distribution estimation

 This repository contains the code for the paper:

-**“Data-driven selection of the smoothing parameter in Sz\'asz-Mirakyan distribution estimation”**
+**“Data-driven selection of the smoothing parameter in Szasz-Mirakyan distribution estimation”**

 ---